Modular quantum key distribution setup for research and development applications: Modular QKD setup

-The details of the developed modular QKD setup are as follows.
-The semiconductor laser LDI-DFB2.5G under the control of FPGA board Spartan-6 generates optical pulses 2 ns wide on the standard telecommunication wavelength 1.55 $\mu$m with a frequency of 10 MHz.
-The circulator, beamsplitters, Faraday mirror and phase modulators are standard components.
-The quantum channel and storage line are single mode fibers.
-In particular, the quantum channel is single mode fiber of 25.5 km length with 4.8 dB total losses.
-The single-photon detectors are ID230 by ID Quantique~\cite{IDQ}.
-Using a short as possible time window allows us to reduce the quantum bit error rate (QBER).
+The details of the developed QKD setup are as follows.
+The semiconductor laser LDI-DFB2.5G generates optical pulses 2 ns wide on the standard telecommunication wavelength 1.55 $\mu$m, the frequency is up to 10 MHz.
+The circulator, beamsplitters, Faraday mirror, and phase modulators are standard components.
+The quantum channel and storage line are single mode optical fibers.
 Overall control of the electro-optic components is realized by NI PCIe-7811R installed in the corresponding PC (Bob or Alice).
-The QKD procedure includes repetitive sessions of $10^3$ trains with $2.4\times10^3$ pulses in each train.
+In total each device can drive up to 8 detectors, 7 slow ports (VOA and etc.), 10 SMA ports, 3 VHDCI ports, and 5 universal ports for lasers, phase or amplitude modulators supporting both parallel and serial interfaces.

+The sifted keys from the hardware engine of the modular QKD setup are the input for post processing.
+The post-processing procedures of sifted keys are an inherent part of both industrial and R\&D oriented QKD systems.
+This procedure consists of information reconciliation, parameter estimation, and privacy amplification.
+The designed modular QKD setup uses proof-of-principle realizations of the procedure described in Refs.~\cite{Kiktenko2016,Kiktenko2017,Kiktenko2018,Kiktenko2018-2}.
+We describe the post-processing procedure in more details below (see Sec.~\ref{sec:post}).